jsperson/ai_competition_oracle/LaunchKS_Business_Plan.md

 ## Executive Summary

-PathwayKS is a unified digital platform designed to connect Kansas citizens to personalized upskilling and career change pathways.
-By aggregating training programs, job listings, and support services from across the state, PathwayKS addresses the critical gap between Kansas' 70,000+ job openings and citizens seeking career advancement.
+LaunchKS is a unified digital platform designed to connect Kansas citizens to personalized upskilling and career change pathways.
+By aggregating training programs, job listings, and support services from across the state, LaunchKS addresses the critical gap between Kansas' 70,000+ job openings and citizens seeking career advancement.

 **The Opportunity:**
 - 273,000+ Kansas adults have some college but no degree [Source: U.S. Census Bureau, 2024]